-First, mute yourself and read a text silently to yourself in order to become familiar with it.
+Read a text silently first in order to become familiar with it.
 You need to understand a text completely in order to use correct sentence-level stress, intonation, and timing.
-Then, read your text aloud four times (while still muted), each time focusing on a different item on the checklist below to monitor your progress; you can copy and paste the checklist into a Google doc if you'd like to keep track of your progress.
+Then, read your text aloud four times, each time focusing on a different item on the checklist to monitor your progress.
 If something is difficult for you to say or to remember to say, mark it on the text.
 Use any system that's helpful to you.
 When you're ready, try to put it all together!
-Make sure to work iteratively through this checklist, not trying to do everything in one single pass.
+Put a check next to each item as you work on it.
+Work iteratively through this checklist, not trying to do everything in one single pass.